senekor/ec2hx/README.md

 2. Run `ec2hx` in your project directory.

-3. Start Helix or run `:config-reload`.
+3. Use Helix as you normally would.

 ## Upstream support